ExilProductions/VigilModUpdater/README.md

 ## Installation

-Place `VigilModUpdater.dll` in your `Plugins` folder.
-The plugin runs automatically when launching Vigil.
+Place the latest `VigilModUpdater.dll` in releases in your `Plugins` folder.